DiTEC-project/pyaerial/README.md

 ...
 ```

-### 6. Frequent itemset mining with Aerial
+### 6. Frequent itemset mining with Aerial+

-Aerial can also be used for frequent itemset mining besides association rules.
+Aerial+ can also be used for frequent itemset mining besides association rules.

 ```
 from aerial import model, rule_extraction, rule_quality